ausseabed/merge-svp/docs/user-guide.md

 The last three lines shown here tell us that a total of 5523 SVP files were found under the input folder.
 From these files a total of 8961 SVPs were read (CARIS SVP files can include multiple SVPs).
 Of these 8961 SVPs, only 679 were found to be unique (8282 will be removed as duplicates).

-An auxiliary output file (given a `_group_summary.csv` suffix) is generated during the execution.
-This includes a complete list of all SVPs discovered files, and what duplicate group they were found to be in.
+Two auxiliary output files are generated during execution of this process.
+One includes a complete list of all SVPs discovered files, and what duplicate group they were found to be in.
+The filename used is based on the specified output file with a `_group_summary.csv` suffix.
+The other auxiliary output file includes a listing of all unique SVPs, the timestamps included in their header information, and the time between subsequent SVPs.

 ## Warnings and errors